 Each year, around 29 million American women experience mental health conditions.
 It’s important to remember that you are not alone.
 You can find support through friends, family, your community, and your healthcare provider.

 Treatment for Women’s Mental Health Conditions

 If you think you or someone you love is facing mental health challenges, you should seek help and support.
-Your healthcare providers can connect you with the resources you need to improve your mental and emotional health.
-You can talk to a number of trusted health providers, including:
+Your healthcare providers can connect you with the resources that can help you learn new habits to improve mental health.
+You can also talk to a number of trusted health providers, including: